 For Chinatown and other Den Haag food → 👩🏻💻 What I Ate in THE NETHERLANDS – A Food Journal

 🧭 From Den Haag, I traveled to Arnhem to visit the Hoge Veluwe National Park in Otterlo, plus the Kroller-Muller Museum.

 According to the map at the top of the page, there are various cities that you can travel to from Den Haag.
 Belgium is very close and can be reached easily by bus, train or car.

 Day trip to Delft

 I stayed a few days in Den Hauge (The Hague) before I traveled to Arnhem.
-I positioned myself in The Hague so I would not have to move around so much.
-Delft is only a 10-11 minute train ride from Den Haag, so it made sense to stay in a larger city for a few nights.
+I positioned myself in The Hague, so I would not have to move around so much.
+Delft is only a 10-11 minute train ride from Den Haag, and it made sense to stay in a larger city for a few nights.

 On to Arnhem

 If you are looking to do some cycling or trekking, the Hoge Veluwe National Park in Otterlo is a great side trip to soak up nature.
 The Kroller-Muller Museum is located inside the National Park and is ‘Must See’ for art lovers.
 The K-M museum houses the second largest Van Gogh collection outside the Van Gough museum in Amsterdam.